Exclusive: Iran-backed militias deployed snipers in Iraq protests - sources

-(Reuters) - Iran-backed militias deployed snipers on Baghdad rooftops during the Iraq’s deadliest anti-government protests in years, two Iraqi security officials told Reuters.
+(Reuters) - Iran-backed militias deployed snipers on Baghdad rooftops during Iraq’s deadliest anti-government protests in years, two Iraqi security officials told Reuters.

 The deployment of militia fighters, which has not been previously reported, underscores the chaotic nature of Iraqi politics amid mass protests that led to more than 100 deaths and 6,000 injuries during the week starting Oct.
 1. Such militias have become a fixture here with Iran’s rising influence.
 They sometimes operate in conjunction with Iraqi security forces but they retain their own command structures.